jamestan8292/Smart_Contract_Joint_Savings_Account/README.md

 ## Usage

-Got to the Remix website, create a new smart contract and copy/paste the code from the joint_savings.sol file.
+Go to the Remix website, create a new smart contract and copy/paste the code from the joint_savings.sol file.
 Compile and deploy the joint_savings.sol smart contract in Remix.

 The following images showed the tests done on the smart contract.